The Adana

-- A 3-way is better than a 2-way, all else being equal.
+• A 3-way is better than a 2-way, all else being equal.

-- For a 3-way, the woofer-to-rest crossover is best done active, even if the midrange-to-tweeter crossover can be passive
+• For a 3-way, the woofer-to-rest crossover is best done active, even if the midrange-to-tweeter crossover can be passive

-- Baffle step compensation is not arithmetic, it’s a matter of taste.
+• Baffle step compensation is not arithmetic, it’s a matter of taste.
 The knee frequency is confusing when enclosures are not rectangular, and the shelf depth depends a lot on the room where the speakers will finally be placed.

-- Flat frequency response, on axis, other than BSC, is The Right Approach.
+• Flat frequency response, on axis, other than BSC, is The Right Approach.

-- You need a lot of power, a lot of cone surface area and excursion, for good bass.
+• You need a lot of power, a lot of cone surface area and excursion, for good bass.
 We keep underestimating the power needs here.

-The things to avoid were:
+The things to be careful about were:

-- The physical size and build of the Darbari may not be everyone’s cup of tea.
+• The physical size and build of the Darbari may not be everyone’s cup of tea.
 A top notch speaker may be rejected by a genuine music lover just because he can’t settle down with that baffle width.

-- Some people simply will never be able to feel comfortable with an active speaker with a separate DSP appliance and multiple external amp channels.
+• Some people simply will never be able to feel comfortable with an active speaker with a separate DSP appliance and multiple external amp channels.
 So, either incorporate all the electronics inside the speaker enclosure, or stick to passive.

-- The superiority of a 3-way over a 2-way is more significant than that of an active crossover over a passive.
+• The superiority of a 3-way over a 2-way is more significant than that of an active crossover over a passive.

 So the yama and niyama gave rise to the next generation of 3-way speaker designs, which split into two branches.
 One branch went for higher end drivers and active crossovers, and their pinnacle as of this writing are the Durga and the Shankara, closely followed by the Charukeshi Mark II.
 The other branch went the passive 3-way way, and tried addressing the question: how much improvement does one get if one sticks to the medium-grade drivers and components used in the Asawari IV and V, but just shifts the game to 3-way?
 The leader in this second line of exploration is the Adana.